cpp-best-practices/gui_starter_template/README.md

 ## Build Instructions

+A full build has different steps:
+1) Creating the build directory
+2) Specifying the compiler using environment variables
+3) Configuring the project
+4) Building the project

+For the subsequent builds, in case you change the source code, you only need to repeat the last step.

-### Build directory
+### (1) Create the build directory
-Make a build directory:

 ```
-mkdir build
+cmake -E make_directory ./build
 ```

-### Specify the compiler using environment variables
+### (2) Specify the compiler using environment variables

 By default (if you don't set environment variables `CC` and `CXX`), the system default compiler will be used.